ttwag/P11_LRU_Cache/README.md

 ![Figure1](./Figure1.png)

 # Introduction
 * Cache is an important part of the CPU.
-It exploits spatial and temporal locality of program and stores frequently accessed items near CPU for quick access.
+It exploits the spatial and temporal locality of the program, and stores frequently accessed items near the CPU for quick access.
 * The purpose of this program is to simulate a basic cache and display the hit and miss rate.
 * To understand the parameters of this cache simulation program, I recommend you to check out the reading list in the Helpful Link section.
 ## Cache Parameter
-* In a fully associative cache, the cache table has multiple cache blocks for a single set.
+* In this design, our cache has 1 set and holds user-decidable number of blocks, each with 4 bytes of data and is byte-addressable.
-* Each cache block has a tag derived from the memory address.
+* Each cache block has a tag extracted from the memory address.
 * Each memory address is 16 bits (EX: 0x0000) and stores 1 byte of data.
-* In this design, our cache has 1 set and holds user-decidable number of blocks, each with 4 bytes of data and is byte-addressable.
 * This is an LRU cache.
 * There is no valid bit or data in the cache.
 * There is only a read operation and no write operation because there's no data.